Want to get a Southampton Retro Shirt? Read on…

 For a couple of seasons during this period Southampton were forced to play their home games at local rivals Portsmouth’s Fratton Park after a bomb landed on the Dell pitch during World War Two in 1940.

 Aside from this, the period was of little note for the Saints as they struggled in Division Two before being relegated to Division Three in 1953.

 TOFFS (which stands for The Old Fashioned Football Shirt) specialise in handcrafted, vintage football shirts made to the highest quality in the North of England – with each shirt as close to the real thing as possible.

-You can pick up some top notch retro Southampton shirts here including a beautiful replica of a 1960s home shirt.
+You can pick up some top-notch retro Southampton shirts here including a beautiful replica of a 1960s home shirt (above right).

 The 60s were a decade of progression for the South-Coast team who were promoted to the Second Division in 1960 after almost a decade in the third tier of English football.
 They spent six seasons in the second tier before gaining promotion back to the top flight in 1966.

 Prominent through the entire decade was Terry Paine – a Southampton legend who played 816 games for the club – a record and in fact 200 more than Mick Channon who is second on the list with 607 appearances!

 1975 Away Shirt

 You can also get a fantastic 1975-78 away shirt (above left) which was worn when Southampton won the FA Cup as a Second Division team in 1976, beating the much-fancied Manchester United in the Final 1-0 thanks to a goal from Bobby Stokes.